The syntax of the SELECT statement is relatively complex. This section describes the syntax of the SIMPLE SELECT statement.

 |

-| GROUPING SETS group_expression_list | Specifies multiple data groups in a query, generates statistical values for each group, and aggregates and displays the statistical values of the specified groups.
-You can specify a single field or a list of fields in GROUPING SETS. |
+| GROUPING SETS group_expression_list | Specifies multiple data groups in a query, generates statistics for each group, and aggregates and displays the statistics of the specified groups.
+You can specify a single field or a field list in GROUPING SETS. |

 |

 | HAVING search_confitions | Filters the data of each group after grouping.
-The HAVING clause is similar to the WHERE clause, but the HAVING clause can use aggregate functions such as SUM and AVG. |
+The HAVING clause is similar to the WHERE clause.
+However, the HAVING clause can use aggregate functions such as SUM and AVG. |

 |

-| ORDER BY order_list | The column or columns by which to sort the result set in ascending or descending order.
+| ORDER BY order_list | The column or columns to sort the result set in ascending or descending order.
 If you do not specify ASC or DESC, the default is ASC.

 |